 And of course, since the Users Insights filters are stackable, you can event combine these two filters together:

 Page visits number field

 In addition to the available filters, you can also explore the number of page visits that Users Insights has on record for each user.
-The page visits field is available in both the user table and filters, so you can easily filter and sort the table to find the most or least active users.
+The page visits field tracks general user activity on WordPress and it is available in both the user table and filters, so you can easily filter and sort the table to find the most or least active users.

-In addition to the above-mentioned filters, you can also explore the visit tracking data for each user in the user profile section of Users Insights.
-This can help you understand the individual user activity, as well as help you find patterns of the pages that you users view in the WordPress activity log.
+In addition to the above-mentioned filters, you can also explore the visit tracking data for each user in the activity section of the user profile page.
+This section includes different types of user activity data like content created, WordPress conversion tracking etc. This can help you monitor user activity in WordPress and help you track behavior patterns of the pages that you users view in the WordPress activity log.

 The “Last Visited Pages” section lists the five most recently visited pages/posts by the user.
 Clicking on the View All button reveals all of the recorded visits in a modal dialog.
 This list additionally includes the post type of each visited post.
 The page list is sorted by the visit order, starting with the most recently visited pages.